 Garry W. Jenkins

-Garry Jenkins is associate dean for academic affairs and the Frank E. and Virginia H. Bazler Designated Professor in Business Law at The Ohio State University Moritz College of Law, where he specializes in law and philanthropy, corporate social responsibility, corporate governance, and civil rights in education.
+Garry Jenkins is associate dean for academic affairs and the John C. Elam/Vorys Sater Professor of Law at The Ohio State University Moritz College of Law, where he specializes in law and philanthropy, corporate social responsibility, corporate governance, and civil rights in education.
 At Moritz, he is also the co-director of the Program on Law and Leadership, a multifaceted education and development initiative to advance the theory and practice of leadership among lawyers.

 His recent work has been published in a variety of journals, including the Georgia Law Review, North Carolina Law Review, and Southern California Law Review.
 In 2008, he received the Outstanding Young Nonprofit Lawyer Award from the American Bar Association for his scholarly contributions.
 Professor Jenkins regularly teaches Business Associations, Nonprofit Organizations, and Lawyers as Leaders.